 Animal Handler Safety Training is required for persons who will work with animals or have significant contact with animals.
 Hazard awareness topics covered include zoonotic diseases, animal allergies, research hazards, physical injuries and sharps hazards.
 Other topics are methods to minimize personal risks of injury or disease when working with animals and medical monitoring.
-Session length is 1¼ hours.A risk assessment questionnaire is distributed and persons who are at risk for rabies exposure will be asked to remain for an additional 15 minutes to cover rabies awareness training.
-View the on-line training video.
+Please visit the Institutional Animal Car and Use Committee (IACUC) website for training information under the IACUC Participant Requirements.

 Lab Biosafety and Bloodborne Pathogen Training is required for personnel work with blood, body fluids, unfixed tissues or cell lines of human origin and for all personnel who work with Risk Group 2 pathogens.
 The session combines the requirements for Bloodborne Pathogen training with an overview of best practices for working in a biological laboratory at BSL-2.
 Topics covered include hazard recognition, methods of minimizing risks to personnel, safe work practices, infectious waste and sharps management and what to do in the event of an exposure.
 Session length is 50 minutes.
 See the Safety Training Calendar for scheduling and registration information.